jreyesr/raspi-picture-frame/docs/index.md

 | Pin 6          | Pin 27          | Pin 28 (DCLK)         |
 | Pin 1          | Any GND pin     | The picture frame GND |

-Disregard the middle column.
-It will be useful later.
-If you wish to replicate this, just ensure that the FPGA pins in the left side connect to the LCD pins on the right side.

-Also ensure that the grounds are connected.
+Ensure that the grounds are connected.
 I didn't have to do it, because I powered the FPGA from a USB port in the picture frame, so the ground is shared.

 Power on the picture frame.
 If all goes well, you should see three color bars and a happy face happily bouncing around the screen.
 That confirms that the LCD display is working (i.e. not fried)